-- the commencement, enrollment or results of our planned or future clinical trials of our product candidates or those of our competitors; - the success of competitive products or therapies or announcements by potential competitors of their product development efforts; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - coordinated buying or selling activity in our common stock, including market manipulation; - unusual trading in our common stock or securities derivative thereof, including pursuant to naked, or uncovered, short positions or "short squeezes;" - commentary by investors on the prospects for our business or our common stock on the internet, including blogs, articles and message board, and/or social media and resulting in trading of our common stock; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation; - market volatility due to the continued effects of and responses to the ongoing COVID-19 pandemic; - stock price and volume fluctuations attributable to inconsistent trading volume levels and a wide bid-ask in our common stock; - announcement or expectation of additional financing efforts or sales by our stockholders; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States and abroad, including due to government intervention; and - investors' general perception of us and our business.
+- the commencement, enrollment or results of our planned or future clinical trials of our product candidates or those of our competitors; - the success and failures of competitive products or therapies or announcements, including patient deaths and clinical holds, by potential competitors of their product development efforts; - regulatory or legal developments in the United States and other countries; - changes in the structure of healthcare payment systems; - coordinated buying or selling activity in our common stock, including market manipulation; - unusual trading in our common stock or securities derivative thereof, including pursuant to naked, or uncovered, short positions or "short squeezes;" - commentary by investors on the prospects for our business or our common stock on the internet, including blogs, articles and message board, and/or social media and resulting in trading of our common stock; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - significant lawsuits, including patent or stockholder litigation;

+- market volatility due to the continued effects of and responses to the ongoing COVID-19 pandemic and Russia's recent incursion into Ukraine; - economic weakness, including inflation, in particular economies and markets; - stock price and volume fluctuations attributable to inconsistent trading volume levels and a wide bid-ask in our common stock; - announcement or expectation of additional financing efforts or sales by our stockholders; - general economic, political, and market conditions and overall fluctuations in the financial markets in the United States and abroad, including due to Russia's recent incursion into Ukraine; and - investors' general perception of us and our business.

 In addition, some companies that have experienced volatility in the trading price of their shares have been the subject of securities class action litigation.
 Any lawsuit to which we are a party, with or without merit, may result in an unfavorable judgment.
 We also may decide to settle lawsuits on unfavorable terms.
 Any such negative outcome could result in payments of substantial damages or fines, damage to our reputation or adverse changes to our business practices.
-Defending against litigation is costly and time-consuming, and could divert our management's attention and our resources.
+Defending against litigation is costly and time-consuming and could divert our management's attention and our resources.
 Furthermore, during the course of litigation, there could be negative public announcements of the results of hearings, motions or other interim proceedings or developments, which could have a negative effect on the market price of our common stock.